emil-zhivkov/image-resizer/README.md

 Section 3
-define publick path to your fallback images.
+define public path to your fallback images.

 ##Usage
 Exmple: